Contact

 About

-There's an expanding social phenomena that has infiltrated our culture and is spreading into the workplace.
-Loneliness.
-Wall Street veteran Michael Lee Stallard has experienced the lonely upper echelons of corporate leadership and now leads the national discussion around this epidemic.
-As an organizational culture thought leader and author of Connection Culture: The Competitive Advantage of Shared Identity, Empathy and Understanding at Work, he has discovered the antidote: connection.
+There is a megatrend in our culture that has rattled everything from physical and emotional well-being to the dynamics of the workplace: Loneliness.
+It has even generated a literal health crisis as the Surgeon General declared loneliness a health epidemic.
+Wall Street veteran Michael Lee Stallard has experienced the lonely upper echelons of corporate leadership and now leads the national discussion around this crisis.
+Over 50% of CEOs admit to experiencing loneliness, and despite the interconnectivity of today's technology, a high percentage of employees feel extremely lonely at work, with the repercussions impacting individual and organizational performance.
+But as an organizational and cultural thought leader and author of Connection Culture: The Competitive Advantage of Shared Identity, Empathy and Understanding at Work, Michael has the antidote: Connection.

 In his role as Co-Founder and President of E Pluribus Partners, Michael helps organizations increase employee and customer engagement.
-He translates the need for connection into a weapon against loneliness, advising how it will improve an organization and bolster productivity.
+He translates the need for connection into a shield against loneliness, advising how it will improve an organization and bolster productivity.
+He regularly writes timely articles on connection culture and the latest trends in the workforce on his website.

-It's all about building a “Connection Culture” where human connection is a superpower that combats loneliness and provides an emotional boost to enhance leadership, overall wellbeing and the bottom line.
+It's all about building a “Connection Culture” where human connection is a superpower that combats loneliness and provides an emotional boost to enhance leadership, overall wellbeing, and the bottom line.
 The end result?
-Happier, smarter employees that demonstrate increased cognitive firepower, engagement, strategic alignment, decision-making, and innovation.
+Happier, smarter employees who demonstrate increased cognitive firepower, engagement, strategic alignment, decision-making, and innovation.

 In his empowering keynote, Michael lays out the framework for determining if a company has a “Connection Culture.”
-He examines research around the intersection of mental health and employee productivity, providing rich anecdotes about diverse entities such as Costco, Sloan Kettering Cancer Center, and even the band U2.
-His case studies shed light on how Connection Cultures will inspire employees to maximize efforts and align goals with those of their company.
+He provides research around the intersection of mental health and employee productivity, providing rich anecdotes about diverse entities such as Costco, Sloan Kettering Cancer Center, and even the band U2.
+His case studies shed light on how Connection Cultures inspires employees to maximize efforts and align goals with those of their company.
+Michael also makes the case that creativity and innovation are essential for organizations to survive and can be fostered through proper incentives.
+Supported by insightful research and inspiring illustrations, he presents practical actions that can be implemented immediately across organizations.

-For organizations struggling to retain employees and care about creating a healthier environment to reduce loneliness, Michael’s presentation offers actionable steps for turning around a culture and building leadership connections.
+For organizations struggling to retain employees and care about creating a healthier environment to reduce loneliness, Michael's presentations offer actionable steps for turning around a culture and building leadership connections.
 For organizations with positive cultures and high employee satisfaction, he provides the language that explains what you are doing right to continue success.
+Additionally, Michael makes the case that

 Content